danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 ## Abstract

 Block explorers represent the most critical interface between blockchain technology and end users, serving as essential tools for transparency, verification, and analysis in decentralized ecosystems.
 This study presents a comprehensive analysis of block explorers as "mirrors" of blockchain technology, examining their architectural patterns, social impact, and technical challenges.
 Through systematic analysis of 12 major block explorers across different blockchain ecosystems, we identify three dominant architectural patterns and propose a classification framework based on five technical dimensions.
-Our findings reveal that block explorers democratize access to blockchain data, build trust through transparency, and play a crucial role in the adoption of decentralized technologies.
+Our findings reveal that block explorers democratize access to blockchain data, build trust through transparency, and play a crucial role in the adoption of decentralized technologies (Zheng et al., 2018; Casino et al., 2019).
 The study contributes to the limited academic literature on block explorer architecture and provides insights for future development of these critical infrastructure components.

 **Keywords**: blockchain explorer, transparency, Web3, decentralization, user interface, data visualization, trust, verification